palkan/abstract_notifier/README.md

   # `enqueue` method accepts notifier class and notification
   # payload.
-  # We need to know notifier class to use it's driver.
+  # We need to know notifier class to use its driver.
   def enqueue(notifier_class, payload)
     # your implementation here
   end